Moïse Tshombe: Early life

 A member of the Lunda ethnic group, Tshombe was born near Musumba, Belgian Congo, the son of a successful businessman.
 The Tshombe family were Lunda royalty and a number of Tshombes had reigned as the Mwaant Yav, the traditional king of the Lunda people.
 He received his education from an American missionary school and later trained as an accountant.
 In the 1950s, he took over a chain of stores in Katanga Province, which failed.
 Tshombe ran a number of businesses, which all failed, requiring his wealthy family to bail him out.
-Tshombe later involved in politics.
+Tshombe later became involved in politics.

-Katanga was different from the other provinces of the Belgian Congo, being rich in copper, tin and uranium, all of which were mined by the Union Minière company.
-The wealth generated by its minerals led to 32,000 Belgians settling in Katanga by the 1950s, which had more white settlers than any other province of the Belgian Congo.
-The mining industry provided, by the standards of Africa, well paying jobs, and as such Katanga province attracted "immigrants" from the other provinces of the Belgian Congo.
+Unlike the other provinces of the Belgian Congo, Katanga was rich in mineral resources, such as copper, tin and uranium, all of which were exploited by the Union Minière company.
+Uranium from the Shinkolobwe mine was used in developing nuclear weapons by the United States and Nazi Germany during World War II.
+By the 1950s, the prospect of wealth derived from the ores had attracted 32,000 Belgian settlers to Katanga, which was the highest number of whites for any province in Belgian Congo.
+The mining industry provided, by the standards of Africa, well paying jobs, and immigrants arrived from the other provinces of the Belgian Congo.

 Tshombe, like many members of the Lunda royalty, was close to the settler elite, and felt threatened by the flood of Kasai Baluba moving into Katanga.
 In the late 1950s, the Belgians allowed a limited degree of democracy in the Belgian Congo and in the first municipal elections in 1957, the majority of the mayors elected were Baluba, which sparked fears that the Lunda would be a marginalized group in their own province.
 Tshombe's political involvement started in 1957 in response to the perceived threat of Baluba domination.